thisisrayner/project-zhenghe/README.md

 The **Research** **Agent** For **Domain**-Wide **Overview** and **Insights**.

-D.O.R.A (Domain Overview & Research Agent) is a Streamlit application that empowers users to input keywords, perform Google searches (automatically enhanced by LLM-generated queries if an LLM is configured), extract metadata and main content from resulting URLs (supporting HTML and PDF text), and leverage a Large Language Model (LLM) – currently configured for **Google Gemini** – to summarize content, extract specific information with relevancy scoring, and generate a consolidated overview.
+D.O.R.A. is a Streamlit application that empowers users to input keywords, perform Google searches (automatically enhanced by LLM-generated queries if an LLM is configured), extract metadata and main content from resulting URLs (supporting HTML and PDF text), and leverage a Large Language Model (LLM) – currently configured for **Google Gemini** – to summarize content, extract specific information with relevancy scoring, and generate a consolidated overview.
 Results are displayed interactively with visual cues for relevance, can be downloaded as an Excel file, and are also recorded to a Google Sheet.

 The project is designed with a high degree of modularity, with `app.py` acting as an orchestrator for specialized modules.
 This facilitates future enhancements, including the potential addition of a separate API layer for programmatic access.